Sweet Kisses: Singles

 "I Wanna Love You Forever" was the first single released from the album in September 1999.
 The song became Simpson's highest-charting single in the United States, peaking at number three on the Billboard Hot 100.
 Its commercial sales were particularly strong, landing atop the Hot 100 Singles Sales for six weeks; the song later received a platinum certification.
 It was also a top ten hit in Canada.
 Worldwide, the single was also successful.
-It peaked within the top ten in most European nations and Australia, which reached the top ten in Norway, Sweden, United Kingdom, Switzerland, Belgium and Australia.
+It peaked within the top ten across Europe, including Norway, Sweden, United Kingdom, Switzerland and Belgium, as well as Australia.

 "Where You Are" was released as the second single from the album.
 The single failed to reach even the top fifty of the Billboard Hot 100, peaking at sixty-two.
 The song did, however, become a relative Adult Contemporary hit.
 The song became a hit on the Hot Dance Music/Maxi-Singles Sales reaching number four.
 Internationally, the song was not released in major music markets excluding Canada.

 "I Think I'm In Love with You" was the third and final single released from the album and became a moderate hit, reaching number twenty-one on the US Billboard Hot 100 largely on the strength of its radio airplay; it reached the top five on Billboard's Top 40 Mainstream and achieved success on the Adult Contemporary and Rhythmic Top 40 charts.
 Worldwide, it was a moderate hit, peaking at number ten on Australian ARIA Singles Chart, and reached the top twenty in Canada, United Kingdom and New Zealand.